-STAY IN A PRIVATE DESERT TENT CAMP IN STUNNING OMAN
+STAY IN A DESERT TENT CAMP IN INCREDIBLE OMAN

 Two dark Indian men had been waiting for us, squatting against a wall.
 They knew we were in a hurry, so when he rolled in, they were quick to tackle each tire, twisting off the caps to the air valves and immediately started letting air out of the tires.
 SSSSssssssssssss.
 “The tires work better in the sand if they are flat” Zubir said.